-A demonstration of how satire can booby-trap best intentions, Paul Weitz’s pic responds to a host of post-9/11 issues and pop-culture phenomena with frantic miscalculation.
-Pic is undermined by insistent cartoonishness and comic ineptitude.
+A demonstration of how satire can booby-trap best intentions, Paul Weitz’s “American Dreamz” responds to a host of post-9/11 issues and pop-culture phenomena with frantic miscalculation.
+Combining a gallery of targets including President Bush, “American Idol,” the Iraq War and the overarching theme of a nation of citizens held in the thrall of phony dreams, pic and its ambitions are undermined by insistent cartoonishness and comic ineptitude.
 Tapping into the zeitgeist and a moviegoing public are far from the same thing, which inevitably flatlining B.O. and ancillary will bear out.